distante/node-red-nodes/README.md

 ## Rx Debounce Time

-Ignores emits until certain amount of time happen.
+Ignores constant emits during a given window of time.
 Then emits the last value.

 # Start Developing with